// Archive

 Held for review No public links

-Medical-imaging artifacts that could expose clinical or employer context are excluded from visible project surfaces and public screenshots.
+Employer-adjacent artifacts that could expose customer or internal context are excluded from visible project surfaces and public screenshots.

 Why

-X-ray and medical-imaging work needs explicit public-safety review before promotion, even when repository metadata is technically public.
+Regulated-environment and customer-specific work needs explicit public-safety review before promotion, even when repository metadata is technically public.

 Source